-Vegan Fish Sauce Substitute is a staple in my kitchen.
+Vegan Fish Sauce Substitute is a staple in our home.
 That’s because I love creating new recipes from Southeast Asian cuisine.
 Just like pasta and garlic are essential in an Italian kitchen, fish sauce is always within reach for the Thai or Vietnamese cook.

 - Dried Mushrooms - Shiitake is the dried mushroom used and an essential ingredient because it contributes umami in spades, just like wakame and soy sauce.

 - Wakame seaweed - Wakame is a brown seaweed in the ocean high in minerals and omega-3s.
 I like to use the type that is already cut and looks black once it's dried.
 It's the same seaweed used in many restaurants for miso soup.

 - Soy sauce - Whichever type you typically cook with is fine for this recipe.
 Use tamari for gluten-free.

 - Sesame oil - Just a teaspoon of toasted sesame oil adds a roasty flavor that gives depth to the sauce.
 Omit for oil-free.

 - Lime - The slightly bitter edge of lime juice over lemon juice is perfect for this vegan fish sauce substitute.
 Be sure not to substitute any type of vinegar.

 - Coconut sugar - Organic unrefined coconut sugar adds sweetness and a touch of caramel.
 Terra Soul is one company that provides sustainably-farmed, unrefined, and GMO-free sugar.

 - Combine ingredients.